You've signed in with a UCLA undergraduate student account.

 Sign in features are only available for UCLA graduate students at this time.

 If you are interested in a TAship, first confirm that you meet TA eligibility criteria, then identify departments you may want to work for.
 Contact them regarding TA openings.
-Here you can find: TA contacts per-program.
-You can also sign up to receive announcements on open Teaching Assistantship Positions.
+Here you can find TA contacts per program.
+You can also sign up on the ASE/GSR Marketplace to receive announcements on open Teaching Apprenticeship positions.

 Applicants whose first language is not English: please see how to qualify for a TA appointment on the Test of Oral Proficiency for UCLA Graduate Students.

-If you are interested in a TAship, first confirm that you meet TA eligibility criteria.
+If you are interested in a TAship, first confirm that you meet the TA eligibility criteria.

 Tutors must contact the program they’re interested in for open positions.